 White Mountain Regulators History Part 2 by Capt.
 Morgan Rum, SASS Life, Territorial Governor & Regulator #6859

-In 2001 we held the first SASS New Hampshire State Championship at Kinnicum Fish & Game Club and hosted it again in 2004 and 2010.
+In 2001 we held the first SASS New Hampshire State Championship at Kinnicum Fish & Game Club and hosted it again in 2004, 2010,

-In 2005 we held the first SASS New Hampshire Black Powder State Championship event, also known as the “Intergalactic Black Powder Championships”.
+In 2005 we held the first SASS New Hampshire Black Powder State Championship event, also known as the 'Intergalactic Black Powder Championships'.
 SASS encouraged experimentation for this new championship event so the White Mountain Regulators offered a unique five gun format which required the use of the regular CAS guns (two pistols, lever rifle and shotgun) PLUS the use of a black powder single shot rifle used for longer range targets during the stage scenarios.
-SASS changed the Name to Black Powder Shootout in 2006.
-The event was held at Kinnicum Fish & Club from 2005-2008 after which it was offered to other New Hampshire Clubs.
+SASS changed the

 In 2010 The White Mountain Regulators ran the first Cowboy Action Shooting event at the world-famous Sig Sauer Academy in Epping, NH.
-We have offered three events at the Sig Sauer Academy every year since.
+We offered events at the Sig Sauer Academy

 Still growing, still shooting and still having fun!